Services funded by the Student Services Fee

 The Student Services Fee (SSF) that you pay helps cover the cost of providing a wide range of student services and facilities.
 You can find a full list of services supported with SSF funding in Appendix 1 of the Student Services Fee Procedure (PDF).

-- Advocacy and legal advice—8%
+- Advocacy and legal advice—11%

-- Health services, counselling, and pastoral care—59%
+- Health services, counselling, and pastoral care—49%

-- Career and employment guidance—7%
+- Career and employment guidance—8%

 - Financial support and advice—3%

-- Clubs, societies, sports, recreation—21%
+- Clubs, societies, sports, and recreation—26%

-- Student media—1%
+- Student media—2%

 - Childcare services—1%

-Advocacy and legal advice, Student Engagement/Representation, and Student Media
+Advocacy and legal advice, student engagement/representation, and student media

 We spend 8 percent of your Student Services Fee on advocacy and legal advice services.